-4.3.1 ensure that the coverage of careers within their curriculum follows the agreed long-term plans.
+4.3.1 ensure that the coverage of careers within their curriculum follows the agreed long-term plans and include regular labour market information.

 5. Definitions

 - > CEIAG Careers Education, Information, Advice and Guidance - > NEET not in employment, education or training